 The Plight of the Most Endangered Forests

-Once covering over 14% of the Earth’s land, they now make up only 6% of its surface!
-And if deforestation continues, they will lose 5% to 10% of their species each decade.
+Let me add even more relevant data.
+They used to cover over 14% of the Earth’s land (and that was A LOT).
+But now they make up only 6% of its surface.
+We must do something fast if we don’t want that number to drastically reduce.
+If deforestation continues, they will lose 5% to 10% of their species each decade.

 However, tropical dry forests are the most endangered.
 While they’re known to be resilient, they are no match for the consequences of human interference, climate change and man-made fires designed to clear large forest areas.